Sircjarr/Kt-Cmd-Args-Parser/README.md

     help = "Seed for the game instance.
 Uses random seed if not set.", )
 ```
-Breaking this down, `parser.optionalArg()` returns a modified `Lazy` delgate whose initialized value is nullable.
+Breaking this down, `parser.optionalArg()` returns a modified `Lazy` delegate, [CmdArgNullable.KeyValue](src/main/kotlin/model/CmdArg.kt), whose `initializer` resolves to a nullable generic type.
 So we explicitly define the return type as `String?` and not `String`.
 The value of the `help` parameter here indicates that if the user does not specify a `--seed` then null will be set and the program can later interpret that to mean generating a random seed for the game instance.
 The vararg param `keys` allows us to accept either `-s` or its verbose form `--seed` as keys in `args`.
 Lastly, the `valueLabel` parameter is used by the `--help` command to demonstrate usage of the command eg, `[-s SEED]`

 If we wanted an optional arg to fallback to some default value instead of null, we can change the return type to a non-nullable type `Int` and include a default parameter:
 ```kotlin